kcthik1/DeepLearningExperiments/README.md

 the dataset is taken from kaggle: https://www.kaggle.com/datasets/prajwalbhamere/car-damage-severity-dataset/data

 To make this repo work in your local :
-Download the dataset
+Download the dataset ,
-Run the Jupyter Notebook
+Run the Jupyter Notebook ,
-Save the model artefacts in your folder
+Save the model artefacts in your folder,
 Initiate the Streamlit Application

 This was built using Python 3.8 Version.